MatthewWomack/SpiNet/README.md

-# SpiNet
+# PiNetScan

-SpiNet is a lightweight network monitoring and vulnerability scanner built for the Raspberry Pi.
+PiNetScan is a lightweight network monitoring and vulnerability scanner built for the Raspberry Pi.
 It scans your local network for connected devices, detects new or unauthorized devices by comparing against a previous baseline, checks for known vulnerabilities using Nmap's scripting engine, and sends email alerts when issues are found.

 All activity is logged with timestamps for easy review.